walkercraig/walkercraig/_posts/2021/2021-01-13-invisible-monsters.md

 I don't wish to dwell on Cotton Mather other than to briefly point out that one man can have many sides and peculiarities.

 ---

-{% include image-caption.html imageurl="/assets/images/posts/2021/Cotton_Mather.jpg" title="Cotton Mather" caption="'Witches be trippin'...' - Cotton Mather" %}
+{% include image-caption.html imageurl="/assets/images/posts/2021/Cotton_Mather.jpg" title="Cotton Mather" caption="Witches be trippin'... - Cotton Mather" %}
 ---

 The Salem Witch Trials remain the most famous example of mass hysteria in American history and now often serve as a cautionary tale about the dangers of isolationism, religious extremism, false accusations, and lapses in due process.
 George Lincoln Burr, noted historian and Professor of History and Librarian at Cornell University in the late 19th and early 20th centuries, said about the trials, "the Salem witchcraft was the rock on which the theocracy shattered."